HL7/codex-radiation-therapy/input/pagecontent/index.md

 This lack of cohesion, coordination, and structured data sharing between Radiation Oncology Information Systems (ROIS) and other health information systems is due to the lack of standardized data in the radiation oncology domain and absence of Fast Healthcare Interoperability Resources (FHIR) standards to support data transmission.
 Radiation oncology is highly specialized.
 A clinically relevant and accurate treatment summary is needed by both the larger oncology care team to facilitate care coordination, and by patients to better understand the care they have received.
 There is a demonstrated need to establish data standardization for RT end-of-treatment summaries, in-progress summaries, and supporting clinical details to supplement these summary reports.

-The CodeX™[^1] Radiation Therapy (CodeX™ RT) Implementation Guide (IG) describes how to represent, model, and exchange RT information that is generated during a patient’s RT planning and treatment.
+The CodeX™ Radiation Therapy (CodeX™ RT) Implementation Guide (IG) describes how to represent, model, and exchange RT information that is generated during a patient’s RT planning and treatment.
+CodeX™ is a trademark owned by The MITRE Corporation and is used with permission herein.
 This FHIR IG is intended for health information system implementers interested in sending or receiving RT information.
 The CodeX™ RT IG provides nine profiles based on FHIR ServiceRequest and Procedure resources, and one based on the FHIR BodyStructure resource.
 These profiles support radiotherapy clinical workflow by:

 * Enabling RT prescriptions at the course, phase, and plan levels
 * Facilitating development and management of the Planned Course, Planned Phase, and Treatment Plan